US Army Crowdsources Ideas to Combat Sexual Assault Crisis

 “The majority of people learn from doing, from seeing, from being able to be there,” Dudley said.

-Dudley says soldiers who have experienced sexual trauma can opt out from the training as it may serve as a trigger.
+Dudley says soldiers who have experienced sexual trauma can opt out of the training as it may serve as a trigger.

 The presentations were made as a part of the 18th Airborne Corp’s “Dragon’s Lair” series, a “Shark Tank” like competition that sources innovative ideas from within the Army’s ranks.